Sweetbread: Description

 The "heart" sweetbreads are more spherical, while the "throat" sweetbreads are more cylindrical.
 As the thymus is replaced by fibrous tissue in older animals, only pancreatic sweetbreads come from beef and pork.
 Like other edible non-muscle from animal carcasses, sweetbreads may be categorized as offal, "fancy meat", or "variety meat".
-Various other glands used as food may also sometimes be called "sweetbreads", including the parotid gland ("cheek" or "ear" sweetbread), the sublingual glands ("tongue" sweetbreads or "throat bread") as well as ovary and testicles.
+Various other glands used as food may also sometimes be called "sweetbreads", including the parotid gland ("cheek" or "ear" sweetbread) and the sublingual glands ("tongue" sweetbreads or "throat bread"), as well as ovary and testicles.